Call that a tonal value?

 Defining your tonal values

 You can also consider things like lexicons of words to use and words to avoid, as well as instructions on when to emphasise particular tones.
-All of this will show the substance behind your tonal values and make them genuinely usable and effective.
+All of this will show the substance behind your tonal values and make it genuinely usable and effective.

 Share this article